dandan-drori/custom-scripts/README.md

 * Vim - Vi IMproved 8.1 (2018 May 18, compiled Apr 15 2020 06:40:31)
 * Vundle - Vim plugin manager - Version 0.10.2

+## Project Overview:
+This repo contains the following scripts:
+1) projectCreate.sh - creates files with boilerplate code for project in a given language. currently supports React, Python, C, C++ and Java.
+2) mdCreate.sh - creates a new markdown file with boilerplate text, meta data, tables and equations examples.
+3) md2pdf.py - converts a markdown to pdf format using pandoc, and places it in appropriate folder.
+4) opdf.py - opens the pdf version of the given markdown file.
+5) mdDelete.py - deletes the pdf version of the given markdown file.

 ## Setup
 To run this project, fork the repository and clone it into your own machine: